sushiswap/sushi-docs/docs/Governance/Proposals & Voting.md

 Your proposal can gain enough traction to be brought up for voting on our Snapshot voting platform by the core team, where the community will vote with **SUSHIPOWAH** to decide the outcome.

-Our Snapshot voting platform can be found at [https://snapshot.page/#/sushi](https://snapshot.page/#/sushi) and you can also read our archived Snapshot (with older proposals) at [https://snapshot.page/#/sushipowah](https://snapshot.page/#/sushipowah).
+Our Snapshot voting platform can be found [here](https://snapshot.org/#/sushigov.eth), where all Sushi proposals are housed.

 **SUSHIPOWAH** is our voting metric, and is decided as follows: